A Glug of Oil

 how to make steamed roly poly pudding

-Tie both ends with string and place the pudding into a steamer basket.
-Cover and steam for 2 and a half hours taking care that the water doesn't boil dry.
+Cover and steam for 2 and a half hours taking care the water doesn't boil dry.

 Pudding in muslin cloth ready to steam

 Slice the pudding and serve with potatoes, peas, and gravy.
-Simple, delicious and filling.

-Traditional bacon and onion roly poly pudding
+Traditional bacon and onion roly poly pudding.

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!